2020-05-06

 GitLab CI offers Auto DevOps which automatically runs CI/CD without a human being actually setting it up.

 But, really, every project should be running some kind of CI.
-So, why don’t we just detect when you’ve pushed up a project; we’ll just build it, and we’ll go and test it, because we know how to do testing.
+So, why don’t we just detect when you’ve pushed up a project; we’ll just build it, and we’ll go and test it, because we know how to do UAT testing.

 Mark Pundsack, source: gitlab.com